daradib/pypuppet/README.md

 To allow access to the REST API, the puppet master [auth.conf](http://docs.puppetlabs.com/guides/rest_auth_conf.html) file needs to be changed. `auth.conf.example` is included in this directory as an example.

 ## Caveats

-Bugs:

- * Memoization is rudimentary.
-Stale information is kept indefinitely (in the current Python process).
- * There is no verification of the server SSL certificate.

 Not currently supported: